Bernard Levy

-Rabbi Bernard (Berel) Levy was a pioneer of Kosher certification in the United States.
+Rabbi Bernard (Berel) Levy was a pioneer of kosher certification in the United States.

 Education

 Bernard Levy grew up in the 1920s outside of New York City.
 At the age of ten, he left home and moved in with his uncle.
 The move enabled him to attend the Yeshiva Torah Vodaas.
 He later traveled to study at the famed Lubavitcher Yeshiva in Otwock, Poland.

 He arrived in Otwock in 1937 and spent two years studying there.
-While there, Rabbi Velvel Soloveitchik of Brisk befriended him.
-Most significant of all was his accessibility to the 6th Lubavitcher Rebbe, Rabbi Yosef Yitzchok Schneersohn and the fact that he was able to go into private audience with him.
-On the outbreak of World War II, he returned to America and in 1940 he was among the first students who sat down to learn in the Lubavitcher Yeshiva in 770 Eastern Parkway.
+While there, rabbi Velvel Soloveitchik of Brisk befriended him.
+Most significant of all was his accessibility to the 6th Lubavitcher Rebbe, rabbi Yosef Yitzchok Schneersohn and the fact that he was able to go into private audience with him.
+On the outbreak of World War II, he returned to the United States and in 1940 he was among the first students who sat down to learn in the Lubavitcher Yeshiva in 770 Eastern Parkway.

 Career

 Jewish education

-In 1944, Rabbi Yosef Yitzchok Schneersohn sent Levy to New Haven and worked tirelessly establishing the day yeshiva.
+In 1944, rabbi Yosef Yitzchok Schneersohn sent Levy to New Haven and worked tirelessly establishing the day yeshiva.

 From New Haven, he moved to Lakewood, NJ where he worked in the day school for three years.
-There he met Rabbi Aaron Kotler, with whom he would work closely in later years.
-After Lakewood, he moved to Elizabeth, NJ.
+There he met rabbi Aaron Kotler, with whom he would work closely in later years.
+After Lakewood, he moved to Elizabeth, New Jersey.
 Leaving Elizabeth for Brooklyn in 1960, he went to work for Torah U'Mesorah.
 At that time, he was closely associated with various Gedolim (great personalities) of various factions in Orthodox Jewry.
-His spiritual leader, Rabbi Menachem Mendel Schneerson would speak to him for hours concerning educational issues in America.
+His spiritual leader, rabbi Menachem Mendel Schneerson would speak to him for hours concerning educational issues in the United States.
 He served as an unofficial conduit between the Rebbe and Rabbi Aaron Kotler and other Gedolim.
 He once spent an entire night discussing Torah U'Mesorah with the previous Satmar Rebbe.
-On this point, he also met and started a long relationship with Rabbi Moshe Feinstein.
+On this point, he also met and started a long relationship with rabbi Moshe Feinstein.